tomba07/make-real-github/README.md

 shows the response in an iframe so that you can interact with it on the canvas.
 If you want to iterate on the response, annotate the iframe, select it all, and press 'Make Real' again.

+You can also go ahead and deploy the HTML to github.
+A repository name will be proposed by the ChatGPT API.
+We'll also activate Github pages for that repository so that it is deployed as static website and publicly accessible

 ## To make changes

 To change how Make Real works, start from the [`makeReal()`](./app/makeReal.tsx)